TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 ### Testing

 In this project we are not covering the unit testing that would happen already.
 Therefore there is no testing of services or controllers etc.

+**TODO: One example because nojs is not simulated in unit tests for rendering but mocking controlls may make more tests capable of both **

+To be able to test the actual render output of a NoJS browser we need tests that can render static, or render using a nojs browser.
+This is because the lifecycle stages are different and are ordered different to the normal process (asyncs for example are awaited as there will be only one render).

+The project uses the recommended XUnit, BUnit, FluentAssert, AutoFixture.

+However the creator of BUnit who recommends XUnit for E2E recommend Playwright and

 #### Unanswered Questions
 - How do we get test coverage